Kyoto to Osaka with Manga

 I’m a big fan of peaceful water features as you might have noticed in some recent posts.
 I realised I’ve been frightfully remiss in not posting one I’ve seen every day for a week now.

-#travel #holiday #japan #kyoto #osaka
+#Travel #holiday #japan #kyoto #osaka